-This is a draft of the CUSC Modification Report which has been prepared and issued by National Grid under the rules and procedures specified in the CUSC.
+This is the Final CUSC Modification Report which contains details of the Panel Recommendation Vote and has been prepared and issued by National Grid under the rules and procedures specified in the CUSC.
 The purpose of this document is to assist the Authority in their decision whether to implement CMP201.